What is a sporicidal? EPA, FDA, Annex I, oh my!

 Table 1: Regulatory Compliance Comparison

-In table 1, we can see that Facility A’s decisions are not aligned with regulatory compliance.
-They are using bacterial spore based biological indicators, which tell them they are killing spores with their methods; however, this indicator use is not a substitution for approval from a federal regulatory body, nor is it an example of a safe chemistry.
+In Table 1, we can see that Facility A’s decisions are not aligned with regulatory compliance.
+They are using bacterial spore-based biological indicators, which tell them they are killing spores with their methods; however, this indicator use is not a substitution for approval from a federal regulatory body, nor is it an example of safe chemistry.
 In this case, killing spores does not make this process an approved sporicide, because the process has not been tested to the accepted standards.
 Further, by using an unregistered product or not following the product’s instructions, Facility A is possibly in violation of federal regulations.

-Conversely, Facility B chose to use an EPA registered sporicide and followed the product label’s instructions.
+Conversely, Facility B chose to use an EPA-registered sporicide and followed the product label’s instructions.
 These decisions follow regulatory guidelines, and Facility B is assured of their compliance, liability release, and peace of mind.

 Steps to Ensuring Compliance with Annex I and US Regulations